SeivenBell/Machine_Learning_for_Physics_Problems/Assignment_3/README.md

 ## How to Run the Code

 Set-Up: Ensure all required libraries are installed.
+And make sure you are in Assignment_3 folder to run the command

 Running the Script: Use the following command to run main.py: sh